i

 Thecodontosaurus was a small dinosaur that measured about 2 metres in length.
 It had a lightweight body and walked on two legs.
 Thecodontosaurus fed on low-growing plants and might have used its agile body to navigate through dense vegetation.

-Prosauropod Dinosaur FAQ
+Sauropodomorpha Dinosaur FAQ

-Q1: What are Prosauropod dinosaurs?
+Q1: What are Sauropodomorpha dinosaurs?

-Q4: What did Prosauropod dinosaurs eat?
+Q4: What did Sauropodomorpha dinosaurs eat?

 You may also be intrested in: